sweattep/ancient_quotes/README.md

 >Gray hair is a crown of glory; it is attained along the path of righteousness.

 >He who is slow to anger is better than a warrior, and he who controls his temper is greater than one who captures a city.

+>Even to your old age and gray hairs I am he, I am he who will sustain you.
+I have made you and I will carry you; I will sustain you and I will rescue you